 The Gathering Place currently serves students in grades K–4, with plans to add 5th grade in 2023–24.
 They will continue to expand each year until they are serving grades K–12.

 Download the free San Antonio Charter Schools app for an interactive map that includes The Gathering Place and many more.
 You can also find campus information about TGP (and many other schools of choice) in our Guide to Charter Schools in San Antonio.

 Families can apply online to enroll their children at The Gathering Place.
 Open enrollment for 2023–24 continues through March 3, 2023.
 For the coming school year, The Gathering Place is accepting applications for grades K–5.

 In addition, please join the San Antonio Charter Moms discussion group on Facebook to post questions and search previous discussions about TGP.

 Charter Moms Chats

-Watch Jay Jackson-Carter, Assistant Principal at The Gathering Place, and Asia Klekowicz and Ryan York, Co-Founders and Co-CEOs of The Gathering Place, speak with Inga Cotton on Charter Moms Chats on December 14, 2021 at 4:00 PM Central live on Facebook and YouTube.
+Watch Jay Jackson-Carter, Principal at The Gathering Place, and Ryan York, Co-Founder and Co-CEO of The Gathering Place, speak with Inga Cotton on Charter Moms Chats on January 24, 2023 at 4:00 PM Central live on Facebook and YouTube.

 Ryan York’s (M. Ed) career started by co-founding a nonprofit that served hundreds of children each year through its flagship program “Southern Girls Rock and Roll Camp” and opening a 6,000 sq. ft. after-school arts facility outside of Nashville.
 Transitioning into the classroom, he was awarded the district All Star teacher award and developed a blended learning software management platform that led to the highest math growth in the district by enrolled teachers.
 As principal, Ryan led a school turnaround that ended with the highest staff retention, math scores, and 5th grade reading growth in one of the top performing school systems in Tennessee.